 Configuring Project Dependencies

 After a portfolio analysis is created and listed on the Portfolio Analyses page, you will be able to set Project Dependencies.
 A project dependency is a relationship you want to include between projects that will influence the portfolio.
-This may result in additional projects moving during a force-in or force-out situation or moving as the portfolio changes.
-Following are the list of available dependencies.
+This relationship may result in additional projects moving during a force-in or force-out situation or moving as the portfolio changes.
+Available dependencies are listed next.

-Dependency – Unless a specific list of dependent projects are included in the portfolio, this specific project will not be selected.
+Dependency.
+Unless a specific list of dependent projects are included in the portfolio, this specific project will not be selected.

-Mutual Inclusion – All or nothing.
-Either all of these projects are selected or none are.
+Mutual Inclusion.
+All or nothing.
+Either all of these projects are selected or none is.

-Mutual Exclusion – Alternative projects.
+Mutual Exclusion.
+Alternative projects.
 Selecting one project will exclude another project.

-Finish to Start – Designates a priority of projects.
+Finish to Start.
+Designates a priority of projects.
 In other words, one project must finish before another project starts.
-Note: this does not guarantee the successor project will be in the portfolio.
+Note: This does not guarantee that the successor project will be in the portfolio.

 To create project dependencies: